Navoei/CustomDiscs/readme.md

 > ### Without this being done, you could experience issues with this plugin.

-## 🆘 NEW : You can now ask for support on this Discord server ➡️ https://discord.gg/YJpqruvZ97 (but you can still use the "[Issues](https://github.com/Navoei/CustomDiscs/issues)" report section of GitHub)
+## NEW❗ : You can now ask for support on this Discord server ➡️ https://discord.gg/YJpqruvZ97 (but you can still use the "[Issues](https://github.com/Navoei/CustomDiscs/issues)" report section of GitHub)

 A Paper fork of henkelmax's Audio Player.
 Special thanks to Athar42 for maintaining this plugin.